cloudprober/cloudprober/docs/content/docs/how-to/percentiles/index.md

 ### Stackdriver (Google Cloud Monitoring)

-Stackdriver automatically shows percentile aggregator for distribution metrics in metrics explorer ([example](/diagrams/metrics_explorer_percentile.png)).
+Stackdriver automatically shows percentile aggregator for distribution metrics in metrics explorer.
 You can also use Stackdriver MQL to create percentiles (see [stackdriver documentation](/docs/surfacers/stackdriver/#accessing-the-data) for other usages of MQL for cloudprober metrics):

 ```shell
 fetch gce_instance